AnKano/karafuto-core/readme.md

 - :white_check_mark: - CMake for MacOS
 - :black_square_button: - Troubles on some devices when using RGB565 render target.
 Fallback to RGBA8888?
-- :black_square_button: - CMake for Linux
+- :white_check_mark: - CMake for Linux
 - :black_square_button: - GeoTIFF
 - :black_square_button: - Tests